The new programmes of study are compulsory for maintained schools in England from September 2014.

-Foreign languages has been added at KS2 and ICT has been renamed computing.
+Foreign languages has been added at KS2 and ICT has been replaced with Computing.

 In the new curriculum the following subjects are compulsory at KS1–3: English, Maths, Science, Art and design, Computing, Design and technology, Languages, Geography, History, Music and Physical education.
 Citizenship is compulsory at KS3 and 4.
 All schools are required to teach religious education at all key stages and secondary schools must provide sex and relationship education.